-This is another website with the emphasis on community while still encouraging the buying, selling or even swapping of clothing.
+This is another website with an emphasis on the community while still encouraging buying, selling or even swapping clothing.

 You start by creating your own “closet” which you can populate with photographs of the things you are intending to sell.